sjtinsley/cv/README.md

 ### Freelance Economics & Maths Tutor (July 2015 - July 2016)
 * Built a client base from scratch, and helped all students achieve on or above target grades for GCSE & A-level.
+* Managed multiple client relationships, keeping parents in the loop with their children's development & areas to work on.

 ### Secondary School Maths Teacher - TeachFirst (July 2013 - July 2015)